-This particular model is both intricate and specialised.
-Kenmix Engineering takes UK leadership in the reconditioning of these particular machines.
+This particular model is both intricate and specialised and can take up to 30 to restore and 15 to service correctly.
+Kenmix Engineering takes UK leadership in the reconditioning and servicing of these particular machines.
 In the case of the a700a/a706a and a700b/a706b models, it is both completely unsafe and non conforming to current regulations to leave any original wiring and components as per original manufacture, in place.
 The toaster element style wirewound resistor attached to the side of the motor should not be left in place. every restoration of these machines includes a purpose built by hand circuit board with up to date conforming components.
 Both safe, concealed and tidy.
 In the case of the a700d/a706d, although the component layout is different, the same safety procedures apply.

 The wiring to the field coil 99% of the time is either soft and sticky or has hard and cracked sheathing.
 This is a lengthy process to address and make safe and requires surgery.